Kendall Jenner Flaunts Her Bikini Body On Instagram As She Jokes About Not Having Kids

 Kim could be seen cradling her youngest daughter Chicago, while Kanye West over their son Saint.
 The youngest Jenner, Kylie, also features in the clip alongside her boyfriend Travis Scott, who huddled together close to Kim with their daughter Stormi rested on her mother’s hip.

-On Thursday, Kylie celebrated Thanksgiving on her Instagram by sharing a photo of herself with Stormi, as did Kourtney, who posted a photo of herself and her three kids, along with her ex-boyfriend and father of her children, and Khloe, who posted a photo of her daughter True, thanking the infant for having picked her for a mother.
+On Thursday, Kylie celebrated Thanksgiving on her Instagram by sharing a photo of herself with Stormi, as did Kourtney, who posted a photo of herself and her three kids along with her ex-boyfriend and father of her children, and Khloe, who posted a photo of her daughter True, thanking the infant for having picked her for a mother.